DynamoDS/DesignScript/LanguageSpec.md

 ReplicationGuide = "<" number [“L”] “>” {“<” number [“L”] “>”}
 ```

-Only integer value is allowed in replication guide.
+Only integer non-negative value is allowed in replication guide.
 Postfix "L" denotes if the replication is zip replication, then use the longest zip replication strategy.
 The number of replication guide specifies the nested level.
 For example, replication guide xs<1><2> indicates the argument should be at least of 2 dimensional and its nested level is 2; it could also be expressed by the following pseudo code:

 ```
 // xs<1><2>